Pollster to Newsmax: N.Y. Redistricting Cost GOP Seats

 He also criticized Hochul, a Democrat, for condemning redistricting efforts in other states.

-"Then Governor Hochul has the nerve to attack Governor [Greg] Abbott for redistricting in Texas," McLaughlin said.
+"Then Gov. Hochul has the nerve to attack Gov. [Greg] Abbott for redistricting in Texas," McLaughlin said.

 Redistricting, which occurs every decade after the U.S. Census, often sparks partisan battles as states redraw congressional boundaries.
 Both Democrats and Republicans have been accused of gerrymandering, drawing districts to favor their party, in states they control.